raomin/ESPAltherma/README.md

 The serial port of X10A is TTL 5V, where the ESP32 is 3.3V.
 Your ESP32 might not be 5V tolerant.
 If you want to play it safe, you should use a level shifter to convert Daikin TX - RX ESP line from 5V to 3.3V.

 In practice, I had no problem connecting an ESP32 without level shifters.
 I also had no issue powering the ESP32 from the 5V line of the X10A.
 It is provided by a 7805 with a massive heat sink, plus, there are not many clients for it on the board.

-## Controling your Daikin Altherma heat pump

-ESPAltherma cannot change the configuration values of the heat pump (see [FAQ](#faq)).
-However, ESPAltherma can control a relay on MQTT that can simulate an *external On Off thermostat*.
-Doing so allows to remotely turn on/off the heating function of your heat pump.
-A second relay can be used to trigger the cooling function.

-Refer to the schematic map of your heat pump to see where to connect *external On Off thermostat*.

-Adding this will take priority on your thermostat.
-ESPAltherma will turn the heating on/off ; the thermostat will be in standby.

-Note: I resoldered the J1 jumper that was cut when installing my digital thermostat (not sure if it is needed).

 ## Integrating with Home Assitant

 ESPAltherma integrates easily with Home Assistant using [mqtt discovery](https://www.home-assistant.io/docs/mqtt/discovery/).